 School activities/school site usage

-Additional safety measures for school activities have been put in place to minimize the risk of COVID-19 transmission in schools for the remainder of Term 3.
+Additional safety measures for school activities have been put in place to minimize the risk of COVID-19 transmission in schools.

 The following principles underpin these measures: